 Did some businesses close?
 Almost certainly.
 But there is zero evidence to suggest those closures were a direct result of minimum wage increases.
 Even if there were some businesses who were forced to close because of the minimum wage increase, there is no denying they were the exceptions, not the rule.

 Smart Increases to the Minimum Wage Don’t Substantially Contribute to Inflation

 There is no one thing that causes inflation.
 I’m no economist, but as I understand it, there is a complex web of market forces that contribute to increases in inflation.

 When the costs for businesses go up, so too do their prices often go up.
 But the cost of a cheeseburger isn’t going to go up significantly.
 Any business who says their prices will double, or triple, is simply lying.
 Or they’re actually terrible managers whose businesses aren’t long for this world anyway.

 I know of one little breakfast/lunch shop in downtown that posted a sign notifying customers that the increase in their prices was a direct result of the minimum wage increase.
-You know what?
-That business is still open and the part of informing “That’s good customer management.”
+Checking your pay stubs would reveal that the business is still open, and part of informing good customer management.
 If you want to know more on how you could get your business, provide good customer experience click right here.
 So, while you may see a small increase in prices as your favorite shop, restaurant, or coffee shop, that increase isn’t likely to break your wallet.
 Or force the business to close.

 More recently, we have heard the talking point that raising the minimum wage will “increase the cost of living” in Hawaii.
 This is just another way to describe inflation….